vikaamir/photolabs-starter/README.md

 # PhotoLab Project
-A social newWork React based, where you can see photos, like your favorit photos and look at similer photos.
+A social network app that is React based, where you can see photos, like your favourite photos and look at similer photos.

 # screenShots